SMI/SmiServices/docs/RELEASING.md

 ## Creating A Normal Release

+-   Review all open PRs and check if any have been approved and can be merged to be included in the release.

 -   Check that a [news file][news_files] is present for each merged PR since the previous release.
 To do this, checkout the latest `master` commit and list all the merged PRs since the last release, e.g.:
     ```console
     $ git checkout master && git pull